K. S. Eshwarappa: Hate Speech

-During his speech at the BJP’s ongoing Vijay Sankalpa Yatra on March 12, azaan – the Islamic call for prayer – was heard in the background.
+During his speech at the BJP’s ongoing Vijay Sankalpa Yatra on 12 March 2023, azan – the Islamic call for prayer – was heard in the background.
 On hearing it, the Shivamogga MLA said the azaan was a headache for him wherever he went.
 “There is a Supreme Court judge.
 Today or tomorrow, this (practice of calling azaan over mics) will definitely end,” Eshwarappa said, attracting cheers from party supporters at the rally.

+In June 2023, he said that all mosques must be replaced by temples drawing ire from the ruling Congress government in Karnataka.